opengeospatial/ogcapi-records/README.md

-# OGC API - Catalogues
+# OGC API - Records

 This GitHub repository contains the new revision of the [OGC](http://opengeospatial.org)'s Catalogue Services standard for querying geospatial metadata on the web.
 It is a complete rewrite of previous versions, focusing on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components with responses in JSON, XML and HTML.